Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

 Moreover, there are two positive constants $K_1 > K_2 > 0$ such that for all $x$ large enough

 Note that from \eqref{momentsexpo}, $K_2$ in \eqref{queueexpo} can be chosen as close as we want to $\Psi_V(\kappa + 1)$. \end{theo}

-If $V$ drifts to $+\infty$, is non-arithmetic, is such that the Laplace transform of $V(1)$ extends on the negative half-line, and if there is $\alpha > 0$ such that $\Psi_V(-\alpha) = 0$ and $\Psi_V'(-\alpha) \in ]-\infty, 0[$ then, according to the results of \cite{rivero2005} and \cite{Maulik2006156} (see also \cite{Bertoinyor}, \cite{pardosurvey}), we have that the right tail of $I(V)$ is of order $x^{-\alpha}$.
-If the L\'evy measure of $V$ is subexponential or convolution equivalent, then the right tail of $I(V)$ is given by the results of \cite{Maulik2006156} and \cite{rivero2012} (see also \cite{pardosurvey}).
-In any case $I(V)$ has no exponential moments (see for example Proposition 5.11(1) in \cite{Patieref10}) so the existence of finite exponential moments for $I(V^{\uparrow})$ given by Theorem \ref{finiteandexpomoments} contrasts with the right tail known for $I(V)$.
+If $V$ drifts to $+\infty$, is non-arithmetic, is such that the Laplace transform of $V(1)$ extends on the negative half-line, and if there is $\alpha > 0$ such that $\Psi_V(-\alpha) = 0$ and $\Psi_V'(-\alpha) \in ]-\infty, 0[$ then, according to the results of \cite{rivero2005} and \cite{Maulik2006156} (see also \cite{Bertoinyor}, \cite{pardosurvey}, \cite{aristarivero}), we have that the right tail of $I(V)$ is of order $x^{-\alpha}$.
+If the L\'evy measure of $V$ is subexponential or convolution equivalent, then the right tail of $I(V)$ is given by the results of \cite{Maulik2006156} and \cite{rivero2012} (see also \cite{pardosurvey}, \cite{aristarivero}). {In any case the right tail of $I(V)$ is at least inverse polynomial, this is guaranteed, not only for $V$ spectrally negative but for a general $V$ that is not a subordinator, by Theorem 2.14(1) of \cite{bersteingamma} (under some assumptions, that theorem also provides the asymptotic of the density of the functional and of its derivatives).} Therefore the existence of finite exponential moments for $I(V^{\uparrow})$ given by Theorem \ref{finiteandexpomoments} contrasts with the right tail known for $I(V)$.
 This difference between the two tails comes from the fact that $V^{\uparrow}$ stays positive so the right tail of $I(V^{\uparrow})$ is determined by the right tail of the local time of $V^{\uparrow}$ at positive levels, which is exponential by the Markov property.
-To the contrary, the absolute minimum of $V$ is negative and has a strong influence on the right tail of $I(V)$ (see for example \cite{rivero2012} for comparaisons between the right tail of the exponential functional and the right tail of the absolute minimum).
+To the contrary, the absolute minimum of $V$ is negative and has a strong influence on the right tail of $I(V)$ (see for example \cite{rivero2012} {and Theorem 4 in \cite{aristarivero}} for {comparisons} between the right tail of the exponential functional and the right tail of the absolute minimum).

 Then, a fundamental point of our study is Proposition \ref{decomposition} which says that for any positive $y$, $I(V^{\uparrow})$ satisfies the random affine equation